 Artificial intelligence in the courtroom by Damian Taylor and Natalie Osafo, The Law Society Gazette (1 April 2018)

-Natalie is President of the Junior London Solicitors Litigation Association (Junior LSLA).
-She is also a member of the LSLA and Young ICSID.
+Natalie is an elected Committee Member of the London Solicitors Litigation Association, which represents over 3,000 civil and commercial litigation solicitors in London.
+Prior to this, Natalie was President of the Junior London Solicitors Litigation Association.
+She is also a member of Young ICSID.

 Natalie enjoys adventure sporting holidays, running, swimming, and sampling international cuisines.
 She also coaches school students on employability skills and is an ACDiversity mentor.